openafsfoundation/openafs-workshop.org/_pages/about.md

 ## Policy

-The AFS Workshop is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion, or even which operating system you prefer.
+The OpenAFS Workshop is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion, or even which operating system you prefer.
 We do not tolerate